Spokhim/MouseBrainModelling/README.md

-# Mouse Brain Modelling Honours Project
+# Understanding Heterogeneous Dynamics of the Mouse Cortex

 Utilising the simulator of the Virtual Brain.